wardle/dmd/README.md

 #### 1. Install clojure, if not already available

 You can either install clojure and run from source code, or download a runnable jar file.

 I suggest [installing clojure](https://clojure.org/guides/getting_started) for the easiest experience.
-I will make pre-built runnable jars available once development is as complete as I should like.
+If you prefer, download a runnable jar file from the [published releases](https://github.com/wardle/dmd/releases).

 #### 2. Register for a TRUD account and (optionally) download an api key

 You will need to get a dm+d distribution via [TRUD](https://isd.digital.nhs.uk), which requires registration.
+The dm+d data is published by the NHS Business Services Authority under an Open Government Licence, but you will need an NHS digital TRUD account in order to download a distribution.

 If you want to use automatic downloads, you will also need to download an API key from the service.
 Copy and paste that key into a file on your local filesystem, if required.